IbHansen/IbHansen.github.io/_sources/content/introduction.md

 The models are specified at a high level of abstraction and are processed fast.
 This makes ModelFlow the obvious choice when developing and experimenting with large models.

 **Onboarding models**.
-Creating a model often entails recycling several models specified in different ways: Excel, Latex, Dynare, Python and other languages/tools.
+Creating a model often entails recycling several models specified in different ways: Eviews, Excel, Latex, Dynare, Python and other languages/tools.
 ModelFlow, which is nested in the Python's ecosystem, makes it possible to transform models defined in many different languages into ModelFlow models.

 **Onboarding data**.